ON ISLAND MODE

 I keep mentioning this because the tourist boards try to hide the fact and the facebooks pages say its "getting better" Not a week doesn't go by when i talk to another diver who has been ripped off or had their vehicle gone into it.
 The general buzz on the street is that past salt pier is not phsyically safe at night.
 If you do a night dive at salt pier you car will be gone through.

 Crime on Bonaire has become rampant.. break-ins at rental properties, Inns and around the island continue.
 The traditional resorts have security forces that seem to work.
 One of the forums actually said "lock your car when diving" logic being they will go for your battery.
 Hey batteries are under $100 .
 Glass is much much more.. take what you don't mind losing and leave it unlocked On the bright side the police are cracking down on parking So be careful where you park downtown.
 The general rule of thumb is thar the southern dive sites past Lake aren't real safe after dark.
-And now they have killed a Police Officer and a Cruise Ship employee and a local resident.
+And last year (2018) they have killed a Police Officer, a Cruise Ship employee and a local resident.

 Some of the published dive guides state that divers have the right to enter ANYWHERE.
 This is not really true.
 Yo can enter anywhere in on PUBLIC land like along the Boulevard down town and along the "tourist road" Sites in developed area like Andrea 1 and 2 are limited to day light hours essentially 7-7.
 Entries in front of resorts are private and can involve a fee if you use facilities or be closed completely if resort is busy.
 South of town,the area is all owned by Cargill Salt and subject to closure if abuse (leaving trash, driving in the sand) continues.
 Salt Pier ,while reopened, is being so trashed by divers that they are thinking of closing it off.
 Courteous divers get more dives

 I have added my own two cents on how to beach dive... but remember you get what you pay for